vgwb/Antura/Assets/_discover/_quests/PL_02 Wroclaw Dwarves/PL_02 _README design notes.md

 1. Talk to the NPC connected to that dwarf.
 2. Learn one short fact about the place.
 3. Search for the hidden key.
-4. If needed, ask the NPC or a living letter for a hint.
+4. If needed, ask the NPC for a hint.
 5. Bring the key to the cage.
 6. Solve the challenge that let unlock the dwarf's cage.
 7. Talk to the rescued dwarf.
-8. Add the dwarf to the collection and unlock the next zone or objective.
+8. Add the dwarf to the collection and unlock the next zone.

 **Key Protection Variants**

 The keys can be:

-- **Guarded by a person:** A guide, keeper, or local adult will only let the player use the key after answering a question or completing a task.
+- **Guarded by someone:** A guide, keeper, an animal will only let the player use the key after answering a question or completing a task.
-- **Blocked by an animal:** The key is near an animal space, and the player must calm, distract, or identify the animal correctly first.
-- **Hidden in the scene:** The player finds the key early, but still needs to solve a local clue to discover the correct cage lock or magical seal.
+- **Hidden in the scene:** The player must move objects or find the key

 **Map**
 The stars are at main NPC